Face Area Calculations#

 np.float64(12.566370614678554)

-2. Options for Grid.calculate_total_face_area Function#
+2. Quadrature and Order Options for Grid.calculate_total_face_area Function#

 By default, Grid.calculate_total_face_area uses a Triangular Quadrature Rule and an Order of 4.
 However, you can specify the Quadrature Rule and Order as follows: